markkvba/bip-framework/bip-framework-libraries/README.md

 * WebService client config
 * Security JWT base classes, properties and exceptions
 * Service Domain Message classes, timer and validation aspects

+## BIP Framework principles
+BIP Framework aims to:
+* free developers from many of the complexities of dealing with the underlying platform,
+* enable centralized application configuration,
+* enable developers to focus more on business requirements and less on boilerplate code,
+* encourage developers to use good coding practices and patterns that are effective and efficient,
+* encourage developers to write code that presents a common "look and feel" across projects,
+* enable developers to produce reliable code that takes less time to develop and test.

+## Framework usage in service applications

+#### Model objects and layer separation
+BIP Framework requires distinct separation of model objects between the **Provider**, **Domain**, and **Partner** layers.
+For more information, see [Design: Layer and Model Separation](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/tree/master/docs/design-layer-separation.md).

+#### Auditing

+#### Application security
+Security is applied at the REST interface by the security layer.
+See [Application Security Management](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/tree/master/docs/application-security-management.md).

+####

 ## How to add dependency in your project?